Bonza-Times/Campaign-Finance-Data-Parse/README.md

 Campaign-Finance-Data-Parse
 ===========================
 Task as a research assistant in grad school.
-Parsed all campaign finance data since about 1990 for employees of specific retail companies the prof wanted to write a paper about.
+Parsed all campaign finance data since about 1990 for employees of specific retail companies that the prof wanted to write a paper about.

 Parsing is done using the sqldf package in R (SQLite).